Center-outward Rank- and Sign-based VARMA Portmanteau Tests: Chitturi, Hosking, and Li--McLeod revisited: The Chitturi-Hosking-Li-McLeod multivariate portmanteau test

 \begin{lemma} Let Assumptions~\ref{ass.stationary}, \ref{ass.den}, \ref{asylinN}, and \ref{ass.fourMom} hold.
 Then

 for any fixed $i\geq 1$, under any ${\rm P}^{(n)}_{\tbth; f}$ and any contiguous ${\rm P}^{(n)}_{\tbth+ n^{-1/2}\btau; f}$, as $i<n\to\infty$. \end{lemma}

-Note, however, that the asymptotic equivalence \eqref{equiv*} results from the fact that the estimator $\hat\bth_{\cal N}\n$ and the cross-covariances ${\bGamma}_{i; {\cal N}}^{(n)}$ both are associated with the Gaussian distribution: the same result does not hold for non-Gaussian quasi-maximum likelihood estimators (for instance, the estimator~$\hat\bth_{f}\n$ obtained from the actual likelihood equations $\bDelta\n_{f}(\bth)=\0$, with~$f$ non-Gaussian.
+Note, however, that the asymptotic equivalence \eqref{equiv*} results from the fact that the estimator $\hat\bth_{\cal N}\n$ and the cross-covariances ${\bGamma}_{i; {\cal N}}^{(n)}$ both are associated with the Gaussian distribution (although $f$ needs not to be Gaussian): the same result would not hold with non-Gaussian quasi-maximum likelihood estimators (for instance, the estimator~$\hat\bth_{f}\n$ obtained from the actual likelihood equations $\bDelta\n_{f}(\bth)=\0$, with~$f$ non-Gaussian.
 Nor does it hold, e.g., with robust or R-estimators (see \cite{HLL2022}) of $\bth$ plugged into~${\bGamma}_{i; {\cal N}}^{(n)}$.